chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

-Upcomming 2.9 release:
+Upcomming 3.0 release:
+ - New: Windows installer with optional windows context menu for file flashing [.hex,.elf and .srec] and core control (reset,halt and resume)

+Changes (16-9-2020) Release 2.9
- - Add: "-F cmp=myimage.elf" command to compare the content of file [elf,hex or srec] against MCU for e.g. automated testing.
+ - Added: "-F cmp=myimage.elf" command to compare the content of file [elf,hex or srec] against MCU for e.g. automated testing.
+ - Added: "-F dump=<lenght>@<address>:<file>" command to dump the memory content of file [hex or bin].
- - Add: On verbose level > 4 give info if and which environment variables are used for user feedback.
+ - Added: On verbose level > 4 give info if and which environment variables are used for user feedback.
- - Add: Cortex-m target options (-T cortex-m,<...>)  for reset=[0..2],halt and resume e.g. automated testing.
+ - Added: Cortex-m target options (-T cortex-m,<...>)  for reset=[0..2],halt and resume e.g. automated testing.
  - Mod: Verbose level 0 is now minimal printing (previous level 8) for -F read memory output.
 Default verbose level will be 5 (previous level 4)
- - New: Windows installer with optional windows context menu for file flashing [.hex,.elf and .srec] and core control (reset,halt and resume)

-Changes (22-8-2020) Release 2.8
-- Added: Introduced the environment variables EB_DEFAULT_PROBE and EB_DEFAULT_SCRIPT which will be used if the options are missing from the command line.
-This will give you the possibility to use short commands to start EBlink.
-Such as:

-	 	e.g.  EBlink -F erase | EBlink -F run | EBlink -G

-	 If eblink is also in your search path and EB_SCRIPT_PATH is also set then you can just flash any file instantly from within that directory.

-	 	e.g.  EBlink -F file=myimage.elf,run

-	Tip: for windows you could define a context menu item so in explorer bij right mouse clicking the file you can select "EBlink Flash"

-	 If you use mainly STMicro then you could set EB_DEFAULT_SCRIPT=stm32-auto and EB_DEFAULT_PROBE=stlink.
-	 Tip: use EB_DEFAULT_PROBE=stlink,dr to use hotplugging by default.

-Changes (9-4-2020) Release 2.4
-- Added: The flash option "read"  which will read a memory (also ram) location from target and will return it as a hex string.
-Use verbose level 8 to minimize info.
-Use -H to read from running target without stopping.
-         Syntax read=byte length@hex address

-		e.g.  EBlink -I stlink -S stm32-auto -F read=4@080000000,read=4@080000004

-- Changed: The flash option "mod" is changed to write.
-Syntax write=<hex byte array>@<hex start address>

-		e.g. EBlink -I stlink -S stm32-auto -F write=1234ABCD@080000004
+ - Mod: All the CLI length and address fields (e.g. flash write, read or dump) are now decimal or hex if starting with 0x

  ##### When to consider EBlink instead of OpenOCD: